learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 _This has several disadvantages._

-One one hand, there are security considerations — the apps use shared resources in the cluster, which increases their attack surface.
+On one hand, there are security considerations — the apps use shared resources in the cluster, which increases their attack surface.

 _If you have very security-sensitive apps, or must comply with security policies, this may be a deal-breaker for you._